 The HST01DB file is used by MOMI to dump the initial history statistics.
 If history is enabled, the HST01DB file must be specified first, followed optionally by HST02DB as second and so on.

-It is recommended that the history file NOT be placed on \$SYSTEM nor any other extremely active disk volume.
+History files should NOT be placed on \$SYSTEM, \$AUDIT nor any other extremely active disk volume.

 HST01DB \$data1.momi.hst01db HST02DB \$data1.momi.hst02db HST03DB \$data1.momi.hst03db HST04DB \$data1.momi.hst04db

 HSTnnDB-DELETE-TIME